Llanfyllin Town F.C.: History

 The club was founded prior to 1885 as records show that the club played in the Welsh Cup for the first time in the 1885–86 season beating Wem White Stars 8–0 in the first round before losing to Shrewsbury Castle Blues in the second round.
-The club also reached the quarter final in 1886–87 before losing to Oswestry Town.
+The club also reached the quarter-final in 1886–87 before losing to Oswestry Town.

 The earliest match report found is a 4–0 defeat against a Newtown XI played on 28 November 1886.
 The earliest photograph discovered was taken in 1899 of Llanfyllin Town Reserves.
 It is believed that the club were the first in the Montgomeryshire Amateur League to have a manager and possibly the first club in Wales to have shirt sponsors.

 The club were winners of the Montgomeryshire Challenge Cup in 1910–11, 1911–12 and 1923–24.
-After the Second World War the club resumed in the Mid Wales League (North) with a Reserve team in the Montgomeryshire Amateur League.
+After the Second World War the club resumed in the Mid Wales League (North) with a reserve team in the Montgomeryshire League.
 The Mid Wales title was won in 1947–48.
 The decision was taken in 1949 to play one team only in the Montgomeryshire Amateur League.

-The club saw a period of uncertainty from 1957–58 through to 1965–66 when there were only seasons 1962–63, 1963–64 and 1964–65 when a team was entered in competitive football due to various difficulties, play then resumed in the Montgomeryshire Amateur in 1966–67.
+The club saw a period of uncertainty from 1957–58 through to 1965–66 when there were only seasons 1962–63, 1963–64 and 1964–65 when a team was entered in competitive football due to various difficulties, play then resumed in the Montgomeryshire League in 1966–67.

-The 1970s and early 1980s saw a period of considerable success for the club with six Montgomeryshire Amateur League title wins and three runners-up, also Cup success in the Emrys Morgan Cup (winning once and runners-up twice), the League Cup (winning once and runners-up four times).
+The 1970s and early 1980s saw a period of considerable success for the club with six Montgomeryshire Amateur League title wins and three runners-up, also Cup success in the J. Emrys Morgan Cup (winning once and runners-up twice), the League Cup (winning once and runners-up four times).

 Promotion was gained to the Mid Wales League in 2000–01.
-The club won the Central Wales F A Challenge Cup, for the first time in its history in season 2006–07, when as underdogs beat Cymru Alliance side Guilsfield in the Final.The club has been managed by Martyn Digwood, Alwyn Jones, Mario Iaquinta, Ian Furness and Graham Evans.
+The club won the Central Wales FA Challenge Cup, for the first time in its history in season 2006–07, when as underdogs beat Cymru Alliance side Guilsfield in the Final.

 Following a club decision to take voluntary relegation from the Mid Wales League down to the Montgomeryshire Football League, Graham Evans departed as Manager and Benji Evans took charge in June 2013.
 The club reached the final of the 'Llanfechain Knockout' summer competition in August 2013, but a narrow 2–1 defeat to local rivals Llanrhaeadr denied the Magpies of the first sign of silverware for seven years.